sunrise and bright clouds

 32Now learn a parable of the fig tree; When his branch is yet tender, and putteth forth leaves, ye know that summer is nigh: 33so likewise ye, when ye shall see all these things, know that it is near, even at the doors.
 34Verily I say unto you, This generation shall not pass, till all these things be fulfilled.
 35Heaven and earth shall pass away, but my words shall not pass away.

 The fig tree is a symbol of Israel.
 In Joel 1:7, the LORD speaks of the land of Israel as His vine and His fig tree.
 In Luke 13:6-10, Jesus described Israel as a fig tree that did not bear fruit.
 The disciples were probably startled that He used a parable of a fig tree whose branch grew tender and which put forth leaves.
 They would have remembered that only a short time earlier He had cursed a fig tree which had no fruit.
-At that time, He said, “Let no fruit grow on thee henceforward for ever,” and that fig tree withered away.
+At that time, He said, “Let no fruit grow on thee henceforward for ever,” and that fig tree withered away (Matthew 21:19).
 His cursing of the fig tree was apparently a statement that the opportunity for old unregenerate Israel to bear fruit was over.
 So, when Jesus used the example of the branch of a fig tree again becoming tender and of it putting out leaves, His disciples should have understood that this parable contained a message of promise of new life for Israel in the future.

 Then Jesus said, “so likewise ye, when ye shall see all these things, know that it is near, even at the doors.”
 The subject of the words “it is near” is not specified.
 The statement could also be translated, “know that He is near, even at the doors.”
 When all the things Jesus told about in verses 4-26 happen, He Himself will be “at the doors.”
 His return will be very, very near.
 His use of the example of a fig tree showing new life tells us that during the Tribulation period, Israel will begin to display a new tenderness of heart toward God and His Word.